Reckziegel/epo/README.md

 <!-- badges: end -->

-The Enhanced Portfolio Optimization (EPO) method delivers a unifying approach to portfolio optimization.
+The Enhanced Portfolio Optimization (EPO) method delivers a unifying theory to portfolio optimization.
 From the perspective of Principal Component Analysis (PCA), *Pedersen, Babu and Levine (2021)* design a new approach to identify and correct “problem portfolios”: the least important Principal Components, ranked by their variance.
 Incidentally,